qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 # Intro

-Laravel, Vue & Nuxt, a Listing Directory, Blog & Job Board Theme.
+Laravel, Vue & Nuxt, a Listing Directory, Blog & Job Board Theme with Page Builder.

 ## About and demo

-This app was born out of my desire to create a minimalist Listing Directory, Blog & Job Board Theme.
+This app was born out of my desire to create a minimalist Page Builder, Listing Directory, Blog & Job Board Theme.

 [Play around with the demo app](https://www.myissue.io)